kevinmkchin/vertext/README.md

 kc_truetypeassembler.h

  - kevinmkchin's TrueType Assembler -
+    Do this:
+        #define KC_TRUETYPEASSEMBLER_IMPLEMENTATION
+    before you include this file in *one* C or C++ file to create the implementation.
+    // i.e. it should look like this:
+    #include ...
+    #include ...
+    #include ...
+    #define KC_TRUETYPEASSEMBLER_IMPLEMENTATION
+    #include "kc_truetypeassembler.h"
 PURPOSE:
     Single-header library to generate vertices and texture coordinates array for creating Vertex Buffers to render text onto the screen.
 Works seamlessly with both OpenGL and DirectX.
 Probably also works with other graphics APIs out there...
     This library strives to solve 2 problems:
     - Creating an individual vertex array / textured quad for every single character you want to draw is extremely inefficient - especially if each character has their own